JackRichard889/OregonTrail/README.md

+## The Oregon Trail Project
-You have died of dysentery.
+# you have died of dysentery